What Are Walk Boards?

 OSHA planks refer to wood planks that meet load and strength standards.
 They are often made from dense timber with strict defect limits.

-Walk boards can be OSHA-compliant when tested and labeled.
-These versions include safety enhancements like edge brackets or anti-slip coatings.
+Walk boards can meet OSHA requirements when they are tested and clearly labeled.
+These versions often include safety features such as edge brackets or anti-slip coatings.

 Notable Points: